 Work experience in or associated with Non-Hazardous Areas

 A brief resume will be provided in a chronological order with latest experience first.
 The résumé should provide details of the Employer, type of industry, position and responsibility.
-Sufficient information should be provided to enable an evaluation of the basic underlying concepts expected for the applicable Unit of Competence.
+Sufficient information should be provided to enable an evaluation of the basic underlying concepts expected for the applicable Unit(s) for Certification

 Work experience may require a restriction relating to product types.
 In this case the resume will need to specifically identify these aspects.